SchulzLab/AMIAtlas/SupplementaryFigure3/README.md

 #### Data

 (i) tab seperated normalied expression files
-(ii) rds of the masigpro run, generated in the current directory.
+(ii) rds of the masigpro run, generated in the current directory for each cell type by the first script.
+This is then required by the next script.

 >`Rscript run_masigpro_CM.R`